Laura Kaloi brings expertise in government affairs, grassroots advocacy, development and communications to the firm.

 With a focus on vulnerable children and adults, Laura is recognized for her policy and advocacy successes in early learning, early literacy, education assessments and accountability, elementary and secondary education.

-Laura is a published writer and enjoys public speaking, especially when she is training new advocates to find the power of their story.
-She holds a Bachelor of Arts in English from the University of Utah and a Master in Public Administration from Brigham Young University, Romney Institute of Public Management where she currently advises MPA candidates and serves on the Executive Advisory Board.
+Laura has researched and published reports on U.S. education laws and enjoys public speaking, especially when she is training individuals on how the U.S. Congress works and effective ways to connect.
+She holds a Bachelor of Arts in English from the University of Utah and a Master of Public Administration (MPA) from Brigham Young University (BYU), Romney Institute, Marriott School of Management where she mentors MPA candidates and is chair of the Executive Advisory Board.

-Kuna Tavalin has fifteen years of experience in public affairs, advocacy and strategic planning in the education and human services arenas.
+Kuna Tavalin has two decades of experience in public affairs, advocacy and strategic planning in the education and human services arenas.

 Her laser-like focus on the essential elements of public policy can be seen in her legislative accomplishments in appropriations and authorizing laws.

-Kuna’s portfolio is wide-ranging and includes appropriations, early childhood home visiting, early education, literacy, family engagement, abuse and neglect prevention and American Indian education.
+Kuna’s portfolio is wide-ranging and includes appropriations, early childhood home visiting, early childhood education and care, special education, family engagement, abuse and neglect prevention, and juvenile justice.

-As a volunteer, Kuna has been tutoring in literacy for twenty years.
-She holds a Bachelor of Arts degree in Spanish literature and politics from Brandeis University and a Master of Arts in Teaching from Smith College.
+As a volunteer, Kuna has been tutoring in literacy for twenty years, and she provides weekly diaper deliveries to families in need in her community.
+She holds a Bachelor of Arts degree in Spanish Literature and Politics from Brandeis University and a Master of Arts in Teaching from Smith College.

-A native Vermonter, she currently resides in Takoma Park, MD with her husband and two small children, and they spend their free time outside.
+A proud native of Vermont, she currently resides in Takoma Park, MD with her husband and children.
+All their free time is spent outside.

 Join Our Team